And when it is time we must face the peace

 In life we were never guaranteed a smooth sailing from our birth to our death; however, we are given the assurance of a safe landing.

-Mother’s Day, for most, holds as many fun and beautiful memories as an astonishing bouquet of glorious wildflowers beholden only to the splendors of an irreducible, purple hazed, orange colored sunset melting into a translucent, transitory, bed of comfort; perhaps the beauty won’t last and is ever changing.
+Mother’s Day, for most, holds as many found and beautiful memories as an astonishing bouquet of glorious wildflowers beholding only to the splendors of an irreducible, hazed purple orange colored sunset melting into a translucid, transitory, bed of comfort

-The experiencing difficulties to which I (family/friends) was with visits by the Death Angel many times in a very short period.
+The experiencing difficulties to which I(family) was confronted concerned visits by the Death Angel three times in less than a day apart.

 As with unexpected visitors and visits, they can present themselves with pleasantries as well as the “OMG can I recover from this knock upside my head with a sledgehammer,” unpleasant confrontation!